yuvraj-af/PaletteForge/readme.md

 The app uses SharedPreferences to save the Palette Data.

 **This application was made by a _Rookie_ programmer so it is bound to have numerous flaws.
-No clean architecture techhniques are adopted.**
+No clean architecture techniques were adopted.**

 **To anyone who wants to use the project, I've made this is Android Studio Electric Eel Patch 2.**